rohanudhwani/GameZoMania/ReadMe.md

 After installation, open the GameZoMania app, register or log in, choose your game, and let the fun begin!

+## Privacy Policy

+You can find the privacy policy [here](sites.google.com/view/gamezomania-privacy-policy/home)

 ## Credits

-GameZoMania has been brought to life by a group of students from IIIT Nagpur as a course project.
+GameZoMania has been brought to life from IIIT Nagpur as a course project.
 Each game author is credited within the respective game section.

 ## Contributing